Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results: Model, Estimation, and Additional Outcomes

 \paragraph{Live Chat Translation} E-commerce platforms must provide robust consumer services for consumers seeking consultation or negotiation with the platform, such as addressing inquiries about the platform's promotional details and resolving disputes when consensus with sellers is not reached.
 For our focal platform, delivering native-language consumer services to a diverse, multilingual consumer base incurs significant costs.
 Thus, a significant portion of non-English consumer inquiries were supported by Filipino consumer service agents in English.
 A straightforward application of GenAI allows the platform to equip low-cost Filipino agents with robust real-time translation support, aiming to provide more effective communication between consumers and agents. \\

-Similarly, due to the unavailability of raw data, the effect estimate for this process is from the platform's internal data science team that we couldn't verify.
+Similarly, due to the unavailability of raw data, the effect estimate for this process is from the platform's internal data science team and could not be independently verified.
 During the experiment, consumers were queried whether they were satisfied or not with the service via a survey question immediately after service completion.
 As a result, there was a 5.2\% increase in consumer satisfaction, suggesting that GenAI helped Filipino agents to better serve non-English-speaking consumers.

+\paragraph{Post-purchase Outcomes} In Table \ref{table:main returns and reviews}, we provide evidence on two important post-purchase measures of consumer satisfaction with the products, namely product return rates and customer ratings.
+We do not find evidence that GenAI applications deteriorate such outcomes.